Trade-schools.net tagline

 Earnings

 Linemen make good money.
-The Occupational Outlook Handbook (OOH) breaks down linemen into two different categories: telecommunications and power-line workers.
+The Occupational Outlook Handbook (OOH) separates linemen into two different categories: telecommunications and power-line workers.

 Job Openings & Outlook